aws-amplify/docs/docs/cli/usage/mock.md

     },
 }).promise();
 ```
+3. Run `amplify mock api` to activate the local DynamoDB endpoint
+4. Run `amplify mock function` which will now connect to the mock DynamoDB table

-When running in the cloud, all of these environment variables will have valid values with the exception of `DDB_ENDPOINT` which will be undefined.
+When running in the cloud, these environment variables will have valid values except `DDB_ENDPOINT` which will be `undefined`.
 In this case the DynamoDB client will use the default endpoint.

 When running locally, these environment variables will be populated using the local .env file which specifies the fake values required to connect to the local database.
-Also ensure that you run `amplify mock api` before running `amplify mock function` so that the local DynamoDB endpoint is active.

-> Note: because the AWS credential environment variables have been overwritten with fake credentials in order to connect to the mock database, calls to other AWS resources when mocking will not work.
-If you want to call a mock table as well as other AWS services when mocking your function you will need to add some logic to switch between the fake credentials and the real ones in the DynamoDB client configuration.
+**Note:** While connected to the mock database, calls to other AWS resources within the mock function will not work because the AWS credential environment variables have been overwritten with fake credentials.
+To call a mock table as well as other AWS services, add logic to switch between the fake credentials and the real ones in the DynamoDB client configuration.
 In this case, you could configure your `.env` file with:
 ```
 IS_MOCK=true
 ```
-And configure the DynamoDB client with
+And configure the DynamoDB client with:
 ```javascript
 const clientConfig = process.env.IS_MOCK ? {
     region: 'us-fake-1',